EBC is committed to training that produces men and women who are steeped in the Scriptures and whose lives are shaped by their teaching

 - take the student I know who graduated with a theology degree after three years at a leading evangelical college and estimated that he had spent less than 20% of the course actually studying the Bible and that there were large areas of the Bible he had not studied at all

 - take another student known to me who said that she had been at Bible College for nearly a month before they opened their Bible in a class for study

 - take the graduates I have interviewed for mission work who, after three years at Bible College, didn’t really know their Bibles and couldn’t clearly explain what they believed and why

 I am a great believer in keeping things simple and so when we began to consider a new Bible College and were thinking of a name, it didn’t take much thought to come up with Edinburgh Bible College:

-- Edinburgh, because that’s where we are based
+- Edinburgh, because that’s where we started life

 - Bible, because that’s the focus of our training